-By Rosanne Hertzberger, PhD, Postdoctoral Fellow and Morse Fellowship Recipient in the Lewis Lab of Microbial Glycobiology and Women’s Health
+Written by Rosanne Hertzberger, PhD, postdoctoral fellow and Morse Fellowship recipient in the Lewis Lab of Microbial Glycobiology and Women’s Health

 When my abstract was selected to present at the oral trainee session of the third annual Global Health and Infectious Disease Conference, I spent quite some time deliberating on how my research, my daily struggles with microbiology at the bench, could be linked to a grand and all-encompassing theme like global health.

 Sure, I study a condition (bacterial vaginosis) that has a strong link with preterm birth, one of the biggest threats to neonatal health worldwide.
 As a basic researcher it is generally easy to include an introductory slide or two, to explain the costs in dollars and lives of the infectious agent of your interest.
 But the last slide of an average presentation in our department rarely displays any ambition or even mention of the impact that the presented research could have on overall health.
 With all the struggles and uncertainties and failures, sometimes improving health of even one person seems a distant reality, let alone do I feel comfortable stating that my work should eventually prevent babies from dying.
 When planning what I would say, I wondered: if I would have one dollar to spend on improving global health, would I spend it on me?